Advanced Training in Nuclear Medicine Training Program

 To find out more about the program curriculum and the learning, teaching and assessment outcomes, please click on the below buttons.

-Registrars completing training on the Advanced Training in Nuclear Medicine training program do so at nuclear medicine training settings.
-The training setting will also employ the registrar as they complete their training.
+Registrars completing the Advanced Training in Nuclear Medicine training program receive the majority of their training at nuclear medicine training settings (location/place of work) – nuclear medicine departments at hospitals or private radiology clinics.
+The training provider (business) of that training setting will also employ the registrar as they complete their training.

 If a registrar is completing core training, they must complete this training at an accredited training setting.
-Registrars completing non-core training can undertake this training at any training setting.
+Registrars completing non-core training can complete their training at any training setting.
+There are other specific requirements when selecting training settings to work at – refer to the RACP LTA document for more information.

 It is the registrar’s responsibility to secure a placement at an appropriate training setting and then apply to the RACP TPC for training approval and acceptance onto the Advanced Training in Nuclear Medicine training program.